michelleN/community/configmap.md

 ### API Resource

-The `ConfigMap` resource will be added to the main API:
+The `ConfigMap` resource will be added to the `extensions` API Group:

 ```go
 package api